CodeFlow201/Placeoshare/README.md

-# 💻 Place-o-share
+# 💻 Place-o-share :

-A web app where you can share different places all around the world
+A web app where you can share different places all around the world.

-## 📌 Description
+## 📌 Description :

-Bored in lockdown?
-Want to see amazing places all around the world?
+Bored in lockdown? -_- <br> Want to see amazing places all around the world?
 Then here You can see..

-## 📌 Setup
+## 📌 Setup :

 ```bash
 npm install